 Global Applicability: In regard to the UNCITRAL Model Law, it is globally compatible, and therefore this act helps in international arbitration.

-Importance of Arbitration and Conciliation Act
+Importance of the Arbitration and Conciliation Act

 The Act is crucial in the legal framework of India, more so in the context of commerce and foreign transactions.
 The burden of the judiciary is reduced as disputes get streamlined either through arbitration or conciliation.